Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

-This subsection outlines our methodology used to compute probabilities of attack success, which we term as \textit{exposures}, for vulnerability, asset, and hazard nodes within the BN representation.
+This subsection outlines our methodology used to compute probabilities of attack success, which we term as \textit{exposure}, for vulnerability, asset, and hazard nodes within the BN representation.

-\paragraph{Vulnerability nodes}
+\paragraph{Vulnerability Nodes}

-To begin, the approach for vulnerability nodes needs to account for both publicly disclosed vulnerabilities with CVE identifiers, and proprietary or undocumented vulnerabilities lacking formal CVE enumeration.
-To do this, we employ an \textit{EPSS-based formulation} for CVE-linked vulnerabilities, and a \textit{calibrated CVSS-based fallback} for those without CVE identifiers.
-On the former EPSS-based formulation, the probability of exposure for a CVE-linked vulnerability is given by:
+The approach for vulnerability nodes needs to account for both publicly disclosed vulnerabilities with CVE identifiers, and proprietary or undocumented vulnerabilities lacking formal CVE enumeration.
+To calculate the exposures of CVE-linked vulnerability nodes, we use EPSS, LEV, and KEV metrics in conjunction with the \textit{maximal-envelope approach} introduced by Mell et al.~\cite{Mell2025lev} to select the highest exposure probability among these complementary vulnerability scoring frameworks.